-If a student coming to residence has any accessibility needs, they should fill out a special consideration form (signed by their doctor) along with their application and we place them accordingly.
+If a student coming to residence has any accessibility needs, they should fill out a special consideration form (signed by their doctor) along with their application.
 If you have special needs that require physical accommodation or building adaptation, Queen’s Residence will meet your needs to the best of their ability, provided that you communicate these accommodations to them well in advance of your arrival.
 Special needs may include disabilities such as mobility, vision or hearing impairments.

 Some students who have parents or family members with disabilities who would like to visit throughout the year can also be considered for residence buildings that have wheelchair access.
-Contact the Manager of Residence Admissions: Contact Information
+Contact the Manager of Residence Admissions.

 If you have a service animal please view the residence policy on service animals.